How to Show Promotions on Your Resume: Guide + Examples

 Placeholder

 You can never be too prepared for a new job search.
-As you start hunting for a new job, you might consider taking a flexible, online course through Coursera to get ready.
+As you start hunting for a new job, you might consider taking a flexible online course on Coursera to get ready.
 In the State University of New York's project-centered How to Write a Resume course, you'll review resume best practices, explore current trends with guidance from a professional career counselor and recruiter, and exchange structured feedback with your peers as you work to polish your own resume.
-In just five hours, you can have an eye-catching resume that lets your professional strengths shine.
+You can have an eye-catching resume that lets your professional strengths shine in just five hours.

 Keep reading